webpack/webpack.js.org/.github/CONTRIBUTING.md

 in separate repositories such as the ones found in the [webpack-contrib][4] organization.
 See the `package.json` for the full list of `scripts`.

+> Note that a __Python version between v2.5.0 and 3.0.0__ is required for the proselint dependency.
 > Note that __Node 6.9.x__ or above is required for the build process to run properly.